IR35 and Veterinary Locums

 IR35 – are you ready?

-We are sure you have heard about the changes coming into effect in April 2020 to the private sector.
-It is paramount that you are prepared and understand the effects that the new legislation around IR35 may have on you, and the way you invoice as a veterinary locum worker.
+We are sure you have heard about the changes coming into effect in April 2021 to the private sector.
+It is paramount that you are prepared and understand the effects that the new legislation around IR35 may have on you, and the way you invoice as a locum worker.

 IR35 is a tax law that targets those who falsely position themselves as Limited Company/Self-employed contractors in order to pay less tax.
 The new legislation ensures that contractors/locums pay the same tax and NI contributions as an equivalent employee.